-The lesson here is that you shouldn’t take things too seriously because that which seems like a big problem today, you may not even remember in five years.
+The lesson here is that you shouldn’t take things too seriously because that seems like a big problem today, you may not even remember in five years.

 When you compare yourself to others you let the outside world control how you feel about yourself.

 Successful people pursue what makes them happy without worrying about what others think, especially other people's definition of success.

 The lesson here is to strive to become the best you can be and look at how far you have come, what you have accomplished, and how you have grown.